V-Burton/V-Burton/README.md

 <h1 align="center">Hi 👋, I'm Victor</h1>

-  - 🌱 I’m currently learning html, js, python and Django at 42-school**
+  - 🌱 I’m currently learning html, js, python and Django at 42-school.

+  - In my free time I learn solidity through the awesome [node Guardians](https://nodeguardians.io) site.
+Looking to participate in hackathons and a internship in this field!

   - ⚡ Fun fact **I have a Sommelier degree**

 <h3 align="center">Languages and Tools:</h3>